parax22/Portfolio/README.md

 Update the "About Me" section, skills, projects, experience, and contact details in index.html.
 Add your resume.pdf to the project folder and ensure the "Download Resume" link points to project/resume.pdf.

-🤝 Contributing
-Contributions are welcome!
-Please follow these steps:

-Fork the repository.
-Create a new branch: git checkout -b feature-branch.
-Make your changes and commit: git commit -m "Add new feature".
-Push to the branch: git push origin feature-branch.
-Open a Pull Request.

 📜 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it.
 🙏 Acknowledgments